dest-cloud/terminal/README.md

 # terminal

 Terminal with list of predefined commands.
-Create your list of commands, the variables that you want to replace and you are good to run your favourite commands all the time.
+Create your list of commands, the variables that you want to replace, and you are good to run your favourite commands all the time.

 # Install